-As shown in the table, select measures/indicators have been identified to capture (and quantify) areas of importance to both public and private sector freight interests - demand, economy, safety, mobility, and infrastructure condition.
-These measures were used to quantify system needs.
-Other non-freight focused measures and qualitative means can be used to determine Bi-State's ability to meet other LRTP performance objectives.
+As shown in the table, select measures/indicators have been identified to capture (and quantify) areas of importance to both public and private sector freight

 The recommended measures are important to the region for several reasons:

 - Demand and Economy.
 Each measure ties into two critical aspects of the region the economy and the demand it exerts on the freight system.
 The Bi-State Region is a production and manufacturing hub of the Midwest.
 Firms in the manufacturing sector continue to be among the largest employers in the region and responsible for a significant share of its economic productivity.
 From the perspective of these firms, the regional freight system is an integral part of the global supply chain on which they heavily rely.
 As such, these and other companies exert substantial demands on that system in the form of trucks on the highways, cars on the rail system, and barges on the Mississippi River.
 Tying the freight performance measures to these two aspects of the region are important for achieving the performance objectives and goals established by long-range planning efforts. - Safety.
 Safety is perhaps the top concern among transportation agencies.
 In addition to the obligation to preserve the physical well-being of transportation system users, crashes are among the leading sources of non-recurring congestion.
 In turn, non-recurring congestion directly affects system reliability and overall performance.
 Truck crash information allows the Bi-State Regional Commission, and other concerned transportation agencies such as Illinois DOT and Iowa DOT, to identify freight safety hot spots. - Mobility and Access.
 Improving the freight system so that it can support regional economic competitiveness through increased mobility is a key performance objective as given in the Bi-State Region's LRTP.
 This objective is reflected in the performance measures by quantifying truck delay and reliability on the road network.
 Tracking these performance measures make it possible to identify and address truck bottlenecks. - Infrastructure Condition.
 Poor pavement condition can cause damage to trucks and valuable cargo.
 It can also impede the flow of traffic contributing to congestion and unreliability.
 The Mississippi River is the defining geographic feature of the Quad Cities and is an invaluable asset to the region.
 However, it also forms a physical impediment to the flow of goods within and through the region.
 Prior analyses have identified bridges as freight chokepoints and safety hotspots.
 Bridges are therefore an extremely important element of the area's freight system.
 A performance measure to assess the structural integrity of the region's bridges is critical. - Environment.
 Despite the importance of freight to economic competitiveness, nationally it has been identified as a significant source of transportation system pollutants.
 Limiting the negative impacts of goods movement while preserving its benefits is consistent with the long-range performance objective of protecting and enhancing the environment.
 A measure has not been defined for this category, but should be explored as freight-specific data are available.